Exchange students at Coastal Carolina University represent partnerships with universities in 15 countries.

 - Deductible per accident or per illness: $500 USD or less

-Courses must be pre-approved by an advisor at the home institution and submitted to CCU with your application.
+Courses must be pre-approved by your university and submitted to CCU as soon as possible after you submit your application.
 All pre-requisites must be completed.
 We will create your schedule for you based on your requirements and course availability.
 Please be sure to include alternate courses with your application.
-Please identify any classes you are required, by your home university, to take while at Coastal with the term “required.”
-You must choose to enroll in at least 12 credits (Four 3-credit courses).

-- Click on the drop-down arrow under “Subjects” to view all the offered subjects.
+- Click on the “Subject” drop-down arrow under “Courses and Sections” to view all the offered subjects

-- You do not have to choose anything under “Course Levels,” “Course Number,” or “Section.”
+- You do not have to choose anything under “Meeting Start Date, ”Meeting End Date,” “Course Number,” or "Section.”
 Leaving these blank with show you more options.

-- You may narrow your search using the time, day, instructor, etc. blocks.
+- You may narrow your search using the day, time, course type, etc. blocks.
 You will ONLY take classes on the CCU Main Campus.

-- On the list of search results, you can click on the blue link under “Section Name and Title” to get more information about the course, including pre-requisites and course description.
+- On the list of search results, you can click on the “Section Name” for a course to get more information about the course, including pre-requisites and course description.

 Courses will be determined based on credits already earned at the home institution that are eligible for transfer to CCU.
 The Center for Global Engagement will work with the appropriate department to determine which courses are needed and a schedule will be made for you.